iteam1/jetboy/docs/issues.md

 ## Issues

-This document contain the issues of developing the repository
+This document contain the issues of developing this repository

 |No|Issue|Status|Date|Description|Comment|Solution|
 |---|---|---|---|---|---|---|